 The patron can personally replace items that are from one of the adult collections.
 However, patrons should check with the library first before buying replacement copies.
 The replacement must be new and have the same ISBN as the lost or damaged item.
 The circulation department reserves the right to reject the replacement bought by the patron if it does not meet the library’s standards.
 Patrons who choose to pay by bringing in a replacement copy must also pay a $5.00 processing fee.
 Staff will manually bill the patron for this charge.

 The library cannot accept replacement copies for items from the Children’s collections.
 Patrons must pay the replacement cost for these items.

 Patrons only need to pay a processing fee if they bring in a replacement copy in lieu of paying the replacement cost.
 Accounts billed prior to January 2013 for lost or damaged items would have also been charged an additional $5.00 processing fee for each item.
 Staff will cancel that portion of these bills.

 The library reserves the right to block all household members if one member has overdue items or outstanding fines of $50 or more.
 Household members in good standing may borrow three books at a time, but they will not be allowed to borrow any media.
 Once our property is returned and fees paid in full, the Family Block can be removed.

 Family Blocks are issued when items become 12 weeks overdue.
 Accounts are reviewed each summer.

 Fees for lost or damaged items must be paid within 14 days.
 Fees for overdue fees must be paid within 60 days.
-Library users that owe the library $25.00 or more in unpaid fees will be reported to the library’s collection agency Unique Management Services Inc. The agency will make several attempts to contact the patron before the reporting the debt to credit agencies.
+Library users that owe the library $25.00 or more in unpaid fees will be reported to the library’s collection agency, Unique Management Services Inc. The agency will make several attempts to contact the patron before the reporting the debt to credit agencies.